Chapter 6 Platform API Reference

 {

-When modifying this configuration, both RC32K and OSC32K should be enabled and run:
+For ING918, When modifying this configuration, both RT_RC and RT_OSC should be enabled and run:

-* For OSC32K, wait until status of OSC32K is OK;
+* For RT_OSC, wait until status of RT_OSC is OK;

-Note: Wait another 100us before disabling the unused clock.
+And wait another 100μs before disabling the unused clock.

 • PLATFORM_CFG_LL_DBG_FLAGS: Link layer flags.
 Combination of bits in ll_cfg_flag_t.